7 Helpful Financial Tips for the Independent Filipino Woman

 - Emergency Account – Used for emergencies only, like the events mentioned in the previous number.

-- Big Expense Account – Used for a big purchase you’ve been itching to buy, like a brand-new camera for photography, concert tickets, or even a plane ticket to your dream destination!
+- Big Expense Account – Used for a big purchase you’ve been itching to buy, like a brand-new camera for photography, property maintenance, concert tickets, or even a plane ticket to your dream destination!

 - Retirement Fund – Used for...well, your retirement, of course!
 We’ll get more into this later.